Alex Smith (footballer, born 1985): Return to Australia

 Smith joined Olympic FC in May for the remainder of the 2018 NPL Queensland season.
 For the 2nd time in his career, he scored a hat trick on debut in the FFA Cup against Moreton Bay United FC.
 He went on to score 27 goals in 38 games for the club and guide the team to 2 consecutive NPL Queensland Grand Finals, however was unable to play in either due to injury.
 In his 8 FFA Cup games for the club he scored 7 goals.
 After playing with a ruptured ACL in the 2nd half of the 2019 season, Smith decided to retire and pursue his coaching career.
 In 2019, Smith won the NPL Queensland Player of the year award.

 Coaching career

 Brisbane Roar

 While still playing at Olympic in 2019, Smith worked as a W-League Assistant Coach at Brisbane Roar.

 Melbourne City

 After retiring, Smith was appointed as an assistant coach at Melbourne City for their W-League team working under Head Coach Rado Vidošić.
 He also works in the Melbourne City Academy.

 On the 8th of January 2023, Smith returned to Melbourne City FC as the Melbourne City FC (W-League) assistant coach, having been head hunted by interim Head Coach Dario Vidošić after his strong season with Peninsula Power, also working alongside goalkeeper Coach Jordan Franken.
 Smith's return coincided with a loss against Western Sydney Wanderers FC (A-League Women), their first win in 364 days.
+Only assistant coach for a short period, due to a mid-season holiday, Smith returned to Brisbane prior to the end of the season, but did not return to Peninsula Power FC; instead, announced to the club and players that he would be taking a break from coaching to focus on family.